 The results presented in the dietary analysis (Chapter 5) concluded that post-hatchling loggerhead and green turtles have a diet dominated by zooplankton, in particular crustaceans, with minimal plant material.
 However, one caveat to the examination of stomach contents for the purpose of determining dietary preferences is the potential for over estimating organisms that persist in the gut, such as those with an endo- or exoskeleton.
 Thus, the conclusions reached from the dietary analysis could be due to the persistence of skeletal over plant tissue in the stomach of a sea turtle.
 However, the stable isotope analysis supported the findings of the dietary investigation for post-hatchling green turtles, i.e. they have diet relatively high in zooplankton.
-Analysis of the carbon isotopes also supported the from offshore waters.
+Analysis of the carbon isotopes also supported the conclusion of the dietary investigation, that post-hatchling green turtles procure their diet from offshore waters.
 Furthermore, the isotopic signatures of green turtles newly recruited to the coastal habitat provides evidence that the post-hatchlings of this species retain similar dietary habits throughout this life stage.